Sunday in New York: Plot

 These eventually lead the pair back to Adam's apartment to dry out rain-soaked clothes together.
 Scotch and some double-messaging from Eileen result in an outlandish attempt on her part to seduce a bewildered but ultimately game Mike—until he discovers she is a virgin.
 Invoking an unspoken code of honor among sexually active males, he refuses to take hers, much to Eileen's disorientation and annoyance.
 After cooling off, the bumptious and still semi-clad pair begin to calmly talk things through, only to be ambushed by the unannounced arrival of an obnoxiously giddy and hellfire marriage-bent Russ.
 Desperate to avoid being incriminated for something worse than had actually occurred, the pair pretends Mike is Adam, a ruse that comes off smoothly until Adam himself appears in his own doorway.

 A modest farce devolves into a broad one, with an irritated Adam only scarcely willing to play his unwelcome part.
-Socked by him for even having tried to make love to his sister, Mike attempts an orderly retreat to Philadelphia while the ruse still holds, only to end up socked later outside the apartment by Russ after Eileen tried and failed to make a clean breast of things with her by then fiance.
+Socked by him for even having tried to make love to his sister, Mike attempts an orderly retreat to Philadelphia while the ruse still holds, only to end up socked later outside the apartment by Russ after Eileen tried and failed to make a clean breast of things with her by-then fiance.
+Adam catches Mona on the telephone; he proposes and she says yes.

-Soaked again, and Adam called away to fly, Mike ends up seeking dry refuge in Adam's apartment—once more initially all on the up-and-up.
+Soaked again, and with Adam apparently called away to fly, Mike ends up seeking dry refuge in Adam's apartment—once more, initially all on the up-and-up.
 He and Eileen retire separately.
 After believing he has locked her in the bedroom and literally thrown the key out the window, Mike confesses his love through the door.
 Met with dead silence, he retreats downstairs, only to have Eileen, who had meanwhile innocently slipped there, run into his arms.